 The Tape Measure is a two-foot monster that clocks in at 1,795 calories; it’s “perfect for sharing” as the Yankees and Jersey Mike’s say.
 It may be, but one wonders why people wouldn’t just buy two of them.
 It’s not like you’re saving much money here.

 Personally I might be willing to take this on myself, but I don’t know if I could handle that much Cheez Whiz in one sitting.
 Think I might go for the American cheese with that.

-BIG Food At Yankee Stadium, Tip #2: The Barnyard Wedding.
-Cool name for a sandwich that includes “custom-blend” beef with a fried chicken cutlet.
-Can’t imagine what the children would look like.
+BIG Yankee Stadium Food Options, Tip #2: The Barnyard Wedding.
+Cute name for a sandwich that includes “custom-blend” beef with a fried chicken cutlet.
+Can’t imagine what the children will look like.
 Oh, and don’t forget the hash brown too, with aged cheddar and BBQ sauce mixed in.

 Greg Kirkland of Pinstripe Alley wrote an in-depth piece about his experience taking on the Barnyard Wedding.
 I am fairly certain he is correct when he describes it as a delicious and unhealthy monstrosity worth trying once.
 You might want to balance this one with some roughage.

 As you can see though, not too bad on the calorie meter.
 That’s not much more than a Double Whopper with bacon and cheese.